gncll/face_recognition/Histogram of Oriented Gradients/readme.md

 ## Step 3 Encoding Faces

-128 Measurment Generated from an Image.
+128 Measurements Generated from an Image.

 ## Step 4 Find Person Name From The Encoding

-Applying machine learning classification algorithm.
+Applying machine learning classification algorithm between those measurements.

 I use SVM.(Support Vector Machine)

 By this it can be differentiate between measurements and it can be tell that the measurements are of the given person or not.

 ## Examples